VitorDev01/Inputs-html5/README.md

 # Inputs-html5
-Main Inputs Used in form pages and individual registration
+Main Inputs Used in form pages and individual registration.

- link to view  https://vitordev01.github.io/Inputs-html5/
+The `<input> tag` specifies an input field where the user can enter data.
+This element is the most important form element.
+The `<input>` element can be displayed in several ways, depending on the type attribute. link to view  https://vitordev01.github.io/Inputs-html5/

 - `text : <input type="text"> 🗒️`